dahlend/kete/src/kete_core/data/readme.md

 `mpc_obs.tsv` - Downloaded from https://minorplanetcenter.net/iau/lists/ObsCodes.html
     Contains obs codes and locations.
 These are loaded and compiled into the final binary.
-Entries with gaps, such as spacecraft are ignored.
+Entries with gaps, such as spacecraft, will return with NAN values.

 `naif_ids.csv` - CSV containing a table of many of the known NAIF identifiers to full
     names.
 This is not 100% guaranteed to match, as JPL may decide to renumber objects.